jan-dolejsi/vscode-pddl-samples/README.md

 This domain demonstrates the problem file templating and a programatic generation of scalability test suite.

-Run the `generate_tests.py` script and refresh the _Test Explorer_.
+Run the `generate_tests.py` script (requires Python 3.5+ to be installed) and refresh the _Test Explorer_.
 You will see a list of _Scalability tests_ for your planner.
 Run the suite to see how your planner struggles (or does not :-]).
 See how the _.json_ files are concise to capture the test case definitions.
 Check the logic in the _problem.pddl_ template.